Roelanb/d3-excelgrid/vibecoding/ReportMaker/bugfixes.md

 Allow for a data region to span multiple pages.
 If in a data region, a table is defined, depending on the data, the table may span multiple pages.

 Change the report parameter format from {{parameterName}} to @parameterName.
 This is to prevent the parameter from being evaluated as a js expression.

+The headers and footers should be rendered on every page, currently they are only rendered on the first page.